 Ever wondered if you can have appetizers with tomatoes?
 Is it tomato season and you need some recipes to use up the tomatoes before they go bad?
+If you are looking for recipes for appetizers with tomatoes, look no further.
 Stuffed tomatoes are the answer.This is an absolute must try recipe.
 Easy to make in under 20 minutes, you'll enjoy.

 Prep Time: 15 mins